Art fair showcases growing cultural scene in Miami

 At the exhibiting galleries, prices range from a few hundred dollars at smaller fairs to the tens of millions at the main event, Art Basel Miami Beach, where it's not uncommon to find works by Pablo Picasso, Andy Warhol and Jeff Koons.
 The fair never releases total sales, but estimates last year put the total value of work on display at Art Basel between $2 billion and $3 billion.

 The fair is also a forum for banks and other companies to court high-net worth individuals and families.
-Swiss bank UBS AG has been the main sponsor since the fair was launched.
+Swiss bank UBS AG UBSN.VX has been the title sponsor since the fair was launched.

-Others include NetJets, a private jet-sharing company owned by Warren Buffett's Berkshire Hathaway Inc, luxury automaker BMW and cigar maker Davidoff.
+Others include NetJets, a private jet-sharing company owned by Warren Buffett's Berkshire Hathaway Inc (BRKa.N), luxury automaker BMW (BMWG.DE) and cigar maker Davidoff.

 New York gallery Wallspace has shown work at the fair for the past five years.
 Director Jane Hait said it's a chance to see far flung colleagues and collectors, and develop relationships with potential clients.